sylvaus/presentations/python/code/exercises/09_exception.md

     # code to handle exception
 ```

-An interesting construct is the try-catch-else which canbe useful if code should ne executed
+An interesting construct is the try-catch-else which can be useful if code should ne executed
 only if no exception was thrown
 ```python
 try: